-areas ising an infected limb, or a limb with a PICC or implanted venous access device using the arm on the side of the body where lymph node clearance/ fistulas may be located using lower limbs due to the risk of deep vein thrombosis using the anterior (ventral) forearm veins, especially the cephalic vein, in patients with chronic renal failure.
-Insertion under the supervision of a tra according to healthcare facilit Perform hand hygiene immed antimicrobial hand wash solut Multiple insertion attempts ind document inserter escalation psert intravascular access devices should be applined clinician.
-Required competencies and accressly policy.
-Diately prior to the insertion of all catheters, either tion and water or using an alcohol-based hand recrease risk of infection, to avoid this each healther pathway, and a process for identifying difficult value to the appropriately skilled inserter. r by washing with ub.
+Γ (i.e. wrist and antecubital fossa), as this may predispose to phlebitis using areas below previous cannulation, bruised or phlebitic areas ising an infected limb, or a limb with a PICC or implanted venous access device using the arm on the side of the body where lymph node clearance/ fistulas may be located using lower limbs due to the risk of deep vein thrombosis using the anterior (ventral) forearm veins, especially the cephalic vein, in patients with chronic renal failure.
+Insertion All healthcare workers who insert intravascular access devices should be appropriately trained or under the supervision of a trained clinician.
+Required competencies and accreditation are determined according to healthcare facility policy.
+Perform hand hygiene immediately prior to the insertion of all catheters, either by washing with antimicrobial hand wash solution and water or using an alcohol-based hand rub.
+Multiple insertion attempts increase risk of infection, to avoid this each healthcare facility should have a document inserter escalation pathway, and a process for identifying difficult vascular access patient early so that they are referred to the appropriately skilled inserter.
 Use aseptic technique for the insertion of PIVCs (see Appendix 1, Section 5.11).
-Use maximum sterile barrier precautions for in catheters; there is evidence that they can redu insertion skin colonisation.
+Use maximum sterile barrier precautions for in catheters; there is evidence that they can reduinsertion skin colonisation.
 When PICC insertion is done at the bedside (i.e. the patients' room), establish a suitable aseptic field and maintain this throughout the procedure.

-Using a two-dimensional ultrasound can offer benefits in safety and quality when compared with an anatomical landmark technique [304].
-If using ultrasound guidance, healthcare workers should be appropriately trained in this technique and the principles of asepsis applied throughout the procedure including the use of sterile ultrasound gel.
+ultrasound guidance, healthcare workers should be appropriately trained in this technique and the principles of asepsis applied throughout the procedure including the use of sterile ultrasound gel.
 See ultrasound care guidelines for further information [136].